-Below is the 21-30 segment of the Hockey's Future NHL Team Rankings.
+Below is the 21-30 segment of the Hockey's Future 2014 Spring NHL Team Rankings.
 The teams are ranked in terms of the quality of their overall prospect pool as voted on by members of the HF staff.
-For reference, just the top five prospects for each club are listed.
+For reference, just the top five prospects are listed.
 To be eligible, a prospect must meet HF's prospect criteria.
-The rankings are done twice a year, with this ranking meant to represent the state of the prospect pools in the early stages of the 2013-14 season.
+The ranking is done twice a year, with this edition being an update to the Fall ranking.
+For reference, each team's previous rank is listed in parenthesis.